Skip to content

 5. Switch back to the second cluster and switch failover to active

-helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 02-layer-eur.yaml
+helm upgrade --install example pingidentity/ping-devops -f base.yaml -f 02-layer-east.yaml

 Cleanup